madetheforcebewithyou/redux-knife-manager/README.md

 * [redux-auto](https://github.com/codemeasandwich/redux-auto)

 ## License
 This project is licensed under the MIT license, Copyright (c) 2018 madetheforcebewithyou.
-For more information, please see `LICENSE.md`.
+For more information, please see `LICENSE`.